 These proceedings can be expensive and time consuming.
 Many of our current and potential competitors have the ability to dedicate substantially greater resources to conduct intellectual property related litigation or proceedings than we can.
 We may not have sufficient financial or other resources to conduct such litigation or proceedings adequately.
 Accordingly, despite our efforts, we may not be able to prevent third parties from infringing upon or misappropriating our intellectual property.
 An adverse result in any litigation or other intellectual property related proceeding could put one or more of our patents at risk of being invalidated, held unenforceable or interpreted narrowly.
 Furthermore, because of the substantial amount of discovery required in connection with intellectual property litigation in the United States, there is a risk that some of our trade secrets, know-how, or proprietary or confidential information could be compromised by disclosure during this type of litigation.
 There could also be public announcements of the results of hearings, motions or other interim proceedings or developments in any such proceedings.
-If securities analysts or investors perceive these results to be negative, it could have a material adverse effect on our business, financial condition, results of operations, stock price and prospects.
+If securities analysts or investors perceive these results to be negative, it could have a material adverse effect on the price of shares of our common stock.
+Any of the foregoing may have a material adverse effect on our business, financial condition, results of operations, stock price and prospects.